ameljja/Animation_with_CSS/README.md

 # for_fun

-Just my freaky ideas :)
+Just my ideas created with css.